callahan2500/ngcarey-website/src/content/post/pizza-review-analysis/index.md

 coverImage:
   src: "./article_cover.png"
   alt: "Article Cover Dave with Pizza"
 draft: false
 ---

 If you spend any time on the internet, you probably have heard of Dave Portnoy.
 The founder of [Barstool Sports](https://www.barstoolsports.com/), he’s also a prolific pizza reviewer.
 Since 2013, Portnoy has reviewed nearly 2,000 pizzerias and his [videos](https://www.youtube.com/@OneBitePizzaReviews) regularly gain hundreds of thousands of views.

 Portnoy’s ‘One Bite’ reviews can also transform the fate of small businesses.
 Last year, Portnoy gave the obscure West Palm Beach pizzeria Ah-Beetz a “monster score” of an 8.4.
-Today, Ah-Beetz still sees [long lines](https://www.miaminewtimes.com/restaurants/barstool-pizza-david-portnoy-praises-ah-beetz-in-delray-beach-16639968) and is opening up [four new locations](https://ah-beetz.com/ah-beetz-locations/) to keep up with demand.
+Today, Ah-Beetz still sees [long lines](https://www.miaminewtimes.com/restaurants/barstool-pizza-david-portnoy-praises-ah-beetz-in-delray-beach-16639968) and is opening [four new locations](https://ah-beetz.com/ah-beetz-locations/) to keep up with demand.

 I’m a longtime viewer of Portnoy’s reviews.
 The videos are entertaining and I use them to find good pizza.
 Recently, I’ve noticed a growing sentiment amongst the Youtube comments – Portnoy’s scores have gotten higher.
 Dave used to issue “real” scores back in the day.
 Now?
 He’s a lot more generous and giving mostly 7’s.